Discover the best things to do in Toledo, Spain's former capital, with a few days in this UNESCO World Heritage City.

-The medieval city of Toledo sits proud on the plains of Castilla-La Mancha, only 30 minutes from Madrid by high-speed train.
-Its guidebook status lists classic sights like St Mary’s Cathedral, the medieval synagogues of Santa María La Blanca and El Tránsito, the Roman Baths and the museum dedicated to former resident and art superstar El Greco.
+Toledo's top attractions include the Old Town and Cathedral, the medieval synagogues of Santa María La Blanca and El Tránsito in the Jewish Quarter, the Roman Baths and the museum dedicated to former resident and art superstar El Greco.

 Such rich pickings reflect Toledo’s capital status until it was unceremoniously overtaken by Madrid in 1563.

 Come the European summertime months, the hordes descend on these tiny cobbled streets as daytrippers seek to notch up those sights before zipping back to Madrid before the purple night clouds fall.